Registering datasets in Pure

-This section collects information about the people or organisations responsible for the dataset.
-Select either 'Add person' or 'Add organisational unit'.
+This section collects information about the people responsible for the dataset.

-For each person you add, you will asked to provide two additional pieces of information:
+For each person you add you will be asked to provide their role and affiliation.

 Affiliation on the dataset

-This refers to the person's affiliation at the time the dataset was created.
-This should be provided automatically by the system, but you may need to change it if the person has since moved to a different department.
+For each person provide their affiliation at the time that the dataset was created.
+This field should be automatically generated but you may need to update it if the person has since moved to a different department.

 Dataset managed by

-This section collects information about where the data will be kept long term, and from when it will be available.
+This section collects information about where the data will be kept long term, and from where it will be available.

-If you have deposited your data with an external repository, or plan to do so, select ‘Change publisher’ and provide the repository name.
-Otherwise, leave it as the default setting of 'University of Bath'.
+This refers to where you will archive your dataset.
+If your data are deposited with an external repository, or you plan to do so, select ‘Change publisher’ and provide the repository name.

 Digital Object Identifier (DOI)